dylan-hicks/GAME/README.md

 athletes, coaches, and managers in improving their individual and team performance in addition to sports reporters seeking compelling data to back their stories.
 Thus, a lot of money and many careers are involved in the practice of data analytics in sports.
-Accessing, manipulating, updating, and analyzing data are essential in the pursuit of game­changing information ­­ GAME allows users to accomplish this objective.
+Accessing, manipulating, updating, and analyzing data are essential in the pursuit of game­changing information; GAME allows users to accomplish this objective.

 ####What do I need to run it?